Mission & Vision

 Merrell-Ann Phare

-Merrell-Ann Phare is a lawyer, author and the founding Executive Director of the Centre for Indigenous Environmental Resources, a national First Nation charitable environmental organisation.
-Merrell-Ann is a Commissioner of the International Joint Commission and co-convener of the Collaborative Leadership Initiative in Manitoba.
-She was Chief Negotiator on behalf of the Government of the NWT in their negotiation of transboundary water agreements in the Mackenzie River Basin and for the creation of Thaidene Nene, a national and territorial park in the east arm of Great Slave Lake.
+Merrell-Ann Phare is a lawyer, author and was the founding Executive Director of the Centre for Indigenous Environmental Resources, a national First Nation charitable environmental organisation.
+As of October 2025, Merrell-Ann expanded the CIER leadership to a Co-Executive Director model and is now a Co-ED.
+She is a Commissioner of the International Joint Commission and co-convener of the Collaborative Leadership Initiative in Manitoba.
+Merrel-Ann was Chief Negotiator on behalf of the Government of the NWT in their negotiation of transboundary water agreements in the Mackenzie River Basin and for the creation of Thaidene Nene, a national and territorial park in the east arm of Great Slave Lake.
 She is a member of Smart Prosperity, the Forum for Leadership on Water and is a recipient of the Clean 50 Award.
 She is legal counsel and advisor to a number of First Nation governments and regularly speaks on governance, water, and rights issues.

 Wendy Ross, BA (Adv.), MA